Heather (fabric): Melange yarns

-The term “melange yarn” is derived from the French word mélange, meaning a mixture.
+The term "melange yarn" is derived from the French word mélange, meaning a mixture.
 Melange yarns are made with mixed fibers dyed before yarn spinning.
-Melange yarns render economical blended textile materials.
+Melange yarns yield economical blended textile materials.

 Marl yarn

 Marl or Marled yarn is a plied yarn.
 The doubling process produces the Marl yarn.
 Two yarns of different colors or may be of two different types are twisted together to make one.
 The texture of the resultant yarn is other than regular yarn.
 The process helps in producing fancy yarns.

 Jaspe is similar yarns produced by twisting different colored yarns or spinning yarn from two different colored rovings.

 Cross dyeing

 Heather yarn may be more expensive than regular yarns because of other processes involved during fiber dyeing or yarn dyeing in the case of heather effect.
 The cross dyeing of blends may also create the heather effect.
 Different fibers types respond differently to the dyes.
 Cross dyeing is the way of dyeing constituting fibers in different colors.
 Selection of dyes and fiber composition plays a vital role in this case.

 It is important to note that depending on the percent of cotton, the fabric can still be legally labeled 100% cotton.